 - Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization 1989

-- Recipient of 2009 Award of Excellence from the Smith County Bar Association
+- 2009 Award of Excellence presented by the Smith County Bar Association

 - Recipient of Peter Perlman Service Award from the Litigation Counsel of America

 - Recipient of the Barbara Culver Clack Award from the Women’s Section of the State Bar of Texas

 - Recognized as one of the Top Women Attorneys in Texas in 2018